Rules of the Sensometric Society

 A Scientific Sensometrics Meeting will be organised every two years.
 For this meeting a scientific committee and an organising committee will be formed.
 The meeting will be in the spirit of the 1st through 5th Sensometrics Meeting, this means a rather informal meeting with a scientific focus and ample opportunities to discuss and meet fellow scientists interested in sensometrics.
 This meeting shall not have any commercial aims, but will serve the aims in section 1 of this constitution.
 Candidates for organising this meeting will be sought and appointed by the committee.

-At the biannual general meeting or any EGM, a teller shall be elected, who will be responsible for telling of any votes taken.
+At the biennial general meeting or any EGM, a teller shall be elected, who will be responsible for telling of any votes taken.
 The teller shall not vote.

 13. Changes in the rules

-Changes in the rules of the group may be made at the biannual general meeting provided that:
+Changes in the rules of the group may be made at the biennial general meeting provided that:

-• at least 100 days before the biannual general meeting, the honorary secretary shall be given, in writing, such proposed changes to the rules
+• at least 100 days before the biennial general meeting, the honorary secretary shall be given, in writing, such proposed changes to the rules

-• the honorary secretary shall circulate with the notice of the biannual general meeting, the proposed changes to the rules
+• the honorary secretary shall circulate with the notice of the biennial general meeting, the proposed changes to the rules

-• no change in the rules shall be effective until voted upon at the biannual general meeting.
+• no change in the rules shall be effective until voted upon at the biennial general meeting.

 Such a change shall require that at least tow-thirds of members present at the meeting shall vote for such a change.